RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 weight: 55
 ---

-# AdminService

 ## Introduction

 For system integrators, REDHAWK provides an optional RPM with the necessary scripts and configuration files to manage the REDHAWK core services: Domain Manager, Device Manager (includes devices and services), and waveforms.
-The RPM is part of the REDHAWK yum repository, but is not installed by default.
+The RPM is part of the REDHAWK yum repository, but it is not installed by default.

 The AdminService groups all configured core services and waveforms by domain and then starts one domain at a time.
 By default, the start order, defined by the `priority` configuration setting, is Domain Manager, Device Manager, and then waveform.
 An inverted order is used during system shutdown.